OskarRadon/new-portfolio/README.md

 - Test for cross-browser compatability
 - Continually test page load time and page size
 - Make mixin for margin-top of titles on main page
+- Is the mobile front page really broken or is it just Chrome?

 Copyright (c) 2016 **Oskar**